jmhodges/protobuf/README.md

 - `import_prefix=xxx` - a prefix that is added onto the beginning of all imports.
 Useful for things like generating protos in a subdirectory, or regenerating vendored protobufs in-place.
+- `proto_prefix=xxx` - a prefix that is added onto the beginning of imports of other generated protobuf packages.
+Useful for keeping the protobuf library in vendor but allowing protobuf packages to be stored in a different directory than their proto file.
 - `import_path=foo/bar` - used as the package if no input files declare `go_package`.
 If it contains slashes, everything up to the rightmost slash is ignored.